Listen to This Article:

 Afternoon

 After lunch, Emily attends her second weekly live session with her classmates.
-After learning the theory behind the cooking and talking through this week’s course requirements in the first weekly live session, today’s session includes the Chef’s demonstration of related techniques to underscore the course materials that Emily has previously studied.
+Today’s session includes the Chef’s demonstration of related techniques to underscore the course materials that Emily has previously studied.
 Emily interacts with her classmates in the live session chat, and when the Chef Instructor finishes the demo, Emily chimes in to make sure she understands the different types of pans that can be used for the assignment, so that she can decide which piece of equipment will work best for her.

 Although the week’s cooking assignment—slow roasted lamb shoulder—isn’t due for a few days, Emily decides to complete it that day.
 She has to work at her part-time job for the next two days, so she knows she needs to complete the assignment in advance.

-Since she has some free time before her family gets home, she starts by sanitizing her work area and starting her mise en place.
-She preps vegetables including carrots, celery and garlic, as well as potatoes that she holds in water to prevent them from oxidizing until she’s ready to cook.
+Since she has some free time before her family gets home, Emily starts by sanitizing her work area and starting her mise en place.
+She preps vegetables, including carrots, celery, and garlic, as well as potatoes that she holds in water to prevent them from oxidizing until she’s ready to cook.
 Emily pays attention to her recipes, making sure to snap the photo requirements for this week’s assignment while she works.
 She also trims excess fat off the lamb shoulder so it’s ready for cooking.

 Emily likes to incorporate her cooking assignments into her family’s dinners so she can make her work do double duty.
 Her family appreciates tasting new dishes and watching Emily’s progress, and she values the real-time feedback from her husband and children.